YourMobileGeek/100DaysOfCode2019/README.md

 * Day 75
   > Exam preparation today.
 Took out time for a video on making websites and research for the next website (if choosing that)

+* Day 76
+  > Started a chaos game implementation (not a real game).
+Lot of work to be done in it.
+Hopefully it lasts for a few days.